jido/Arcadam/README.md

 //    comment
 ```

-The formulas can be aligned in a table-like matrix using backticks as cell separators.
+A group of lines can be aligned in a table-like matrix using backticks as cell separators.

 ### Block Title